derricks/derricks.github.io/chapter_book_thoughts.md

   * General thoughts: This book is a standout for its core message about community and friendship as well as its imagined world of talking trees and animals.
 (And the ways animals name themselves is a delightful thread).
 There's just so much to appreciate here, and I was bawling by the momentous end of the community coming together to become stronger and save their beloved tree.
   * Social commentary: A core part of the plot is a Muslim family who are being shunned and harassed by the community they've moved into.

+_Anna Wang_ series, Andrea Chang
+  * Premise: Bookworm and sewing enthusiast Anna Wang goes through her life.
+  * General thoughts: I really liked the writing in this book.
+The simple prose is good for beginning readers, but it also fits with Anna's introspective, quiet nature.
+It also allows for a lot of reading between the lines.
+She's a good character who is kind and thoughtful but also isn't pushed around easily.
+T
+  * Social commentary: Anna is American-born Chinese who is, at first, embarassed my her mom's imperfect English and the cleaning job she uses to pay for her nursing school.
+In the first book, her friend's family seems to be having a hard time of it, with her dad often yelling and breaking things and her mom stashing her kids at friends' houses as she separates from him.
+There are observations about Chinese culture and the way Caucasian classmates interact with them.
+"Do you speak Japanese?" asks one schoolmate.

 _Dory Fantasmagory_ series, Abby Hanlon
   * Premise: Highly imaginative girl navigates a rich fantasy world that wraps around her day-to-day normal-kid adventures.
   * General thoughts: It is _very_ clear that Hanlon spent a lot of time around kids.
 Our daughter is a total Dory (aside from the reluctant reader bit).
 The imagination she brings to the world around her is wonderful and has an internal consistency throughout the series.